armbrusl/ArxivScraper/README.md

-3. "Overview.xlsx" : To see a summary of all the articles. columns = ['Authors', 'Title', 'Date', 'Summary', 'URL', 'Query']
+2. "Overview.xlsx" : To see a summary of all the articles. columns = ['Authors', 'Title', 'Date', 'Summary', 'URL', 'Query']

-4. "PublicationFrequency.png" : A histogram of the frequency of articles versus the years.
+3. "PublicationFrequency.png" : A histogram of the frequency of articles versus the years.
+4. In the doler "papers" you will find all corresponding pdfs.